Actually it’s thrust that moves the airplane, but power determines how much thrust you can get any any given airspeed.

 First, consider an airplane with a fixed pitch prop.
-At full throttle standing still it pulls around 2300 RPM – well shy of redline.
+At full throttle standing still it pulls around 2300 RPM – well shy of its 2700 RPM redline.
 It must be designed this way because otherwise, it wouldn’t be able to fly fast enough.
-As the airplane starts moving, the prop blades see reduced angle of attack to the oncoming air, which reduces resistance to motion, it would want to spin faster but couldn’t because it would already be at redline.
+As the airplane starts moving, the prop blades see reduced angle of attack to the oncoming air, which reduces resistance, it would want to spin faster but couldn’t because it would already be at redline.
 The pilot would have to gradually pull back the throttle during the takeoff roll and climb to avoid over-revving.

-Propeller efficiency is a key factor – it determines how much of the power the engine is making, is converted into thrust.
-The rest of the power is converted into noise and turbulence.
+Propeller efficiency is a key factor – it determines how much of the power is converted into thrust.
+The rest of the power is converted into noise, turbulence and heat.
 A propeller achieves its ideal efficiency only at a certain angle of attack.
 This amounts to a medium-ish airspeed.
 At slow speeds, and at fast speeds, the propeller is less efficient.
 So our airplane in the above example effectively has less than 135 HP because it’s moving slowly and the prop is gaining efficiency as it speeds up.
 To be clear, the engine is making 135 HP but some of that power is being converted into turbulence and noise instead of thrust, so there is less than 135 HP making thrust.

-So theoretically, the speed of maximum thrust is zero.
-That comes directly from Power = Thrust * Speed.
+Theoretically, since Power = Thrust * Speed, the speed of maximum thrust is zero.
 But in reality, the speed of maximum thrust is higher.
 In reality, as you go down the takeoff roll, both power and thrust are increasing because the prop is gaining efficiency as you gain speed.

 Now let’s consider 2 key airspeeds: Vx and Vy.
 Every pilot knows Vx is the airspeed that gives greatest angle of climb.
 If you need to clear trees on the takeoff roll, fly at Vx.
 Vy is the airspeed that gives the greatest rate of climb.
 If you want to climb to 10,000 feet as quickly as possible, fly at Vy.
 The difference between Vx and Vy is thrust vs. power.
 That is, Vx is the speed of maximum excess thrust, and Vy is the speed of maximum excess power.
 Here, excess means, above the amount needed to sustain level flight.
 Vx is always slower than Vy.